ctbngoc1/dashboard_hotel_booking/README.md

 ***Figure 2:** Detail page of Ba Ria - Vung Tau*

 A detailed analysis of Ba Ria-Vung Tau from October 14, 2023 to October 15, 2023 illustrates how pricing varies by hotel characteristics.
 Higher-rated hotels tend to command higher average prices, while mid-range ratings account for the largest share of available hotels.
-Villas are the most expensive room type, whereas double rooms are the most affordable.
+Among the top 5 room types in the province, villas are the most expensive, whereas double rooms are the most affordable.

 *Limitations:*